AliciaMMorgan/cross-industry-pm-playbook/README.md

 - Translating ambiguity into structured action plans
 - Bridging cross-sector insights into enterprise impact
 - Designing psychologically safe, inclusive environments for innovation
 - Advancing tech-informed decision-making with clarity and accountability

 Whether inside established institutions or fast-moving organizations, I’m committed to helping teams **move from strategy to story to execution** — building cultures where continuous learning, feedback, and empowered problem-solving thrive.

-This playbook will continue evolving as a **living artifact** of that work. **Work in ## 🔭 What’s Next: Working in Innovation Environments to Bridge the Gap

-This playbook supports my next step: securing leadership roles that merge technical depth, strategic execution, and systems-level thinking across traditional and emerging environments.
-My focus is on opportunities that value:

-- Translating ambiguity into structured action plans
-- Bridging cross-sector insights into enterprise impact
-- Designing psychologically safe, inclusive environments for innovation
-- Advancing tech-informed decision-making with clarity and accountability

-Whether inside established institutions or fast-moving organizations, I’m committed to helping teams **move from strategy to story to execution** — building cultures where continuous learning, feedback, and empowered problem-solving thrive.

 This playbook will continue evolving as a **living artifact** of that work.

 ---

 ⸻